chriszosh1/chriszosh1.github.io/_pages/publications.md

 <br>with <a href="https://www.binghamton.edu/economics/faculty/profile.html?id=apape"> Andreas Pape</a>,
 <a href="https://www.toddguilfoos.com/"> Todd Guilfoos</a>, and
 <a href="https://www.law.northwestern.edu/faculty/profiles/peterdicola/"> Peter DiCola</a> <br>
-*In revise & resubmit at [JEBO](https://www.sciencedirect.com/journal/journal-of-economic-behavior-and-organization) - a leading journal in the behavioral economics subfield*<br>
+*Conditionally accepted at [JEBO](https://www.sciencedirect.com/journal/journal-of-economic-behavior-and-organization) - a leading journal in the behavioral economics subfield*<br>
 <details style="margin-top: -22px;"><summary>Abstract:</summary>
 We develop a novel, game-theoretic computational model in which learning agents explore how much to consume from a common resource.
 These agents live under three different political regimes: private provision, a benevolent and powerful social planner, and competitive direct democracy over vectors of (Pigouvian) fines.
 Both agent consumption and voting decisions are guided by a single process: reinforcement learning with action similarity.
 The model produces panel data of fine vectors for each regime and setting.